-- (a) each matter or group of matters identified therein for which a choice is not specified (other than the appointment of an auditor and the election of directors); - (b) amendments or variations to matters identified therein; and - (c) other matters which may properly come before the Meeting.
+- (a) each matter or group of matters identified therein for which a choice is not specified; - (b) amendments or variations to matters identified therein; and - (c) other matters which may properly come before the Meeting.

 At the date of this Information Circular, management of the Company knows of no such amendments, variations or other matters to come before the Meeting.